Support for External RAM

 MALLOC_CAP_INTERNAL flags can be used to allocate memory from this pool.

-If enabled, a region of the address space starting from 0x3F800000 will be used to store zero-initialized data (BSS segment) from the lwIP, net80211, libpp, and bluedroid ESP-IDF libraries.
+If enabled, the region of the data virtual address space where the PSRAM is mapped to will be used to store zero-initialized data (BSS segment) from the lwIP, net80211, libpp, and bluedroid ESP-IDF libraries.

 Additional data can be moved from the internal BSS segment to external RAM by applying the macro